TALHAA23/intelligent-react-components/docs/ButtonModel.md

 The following steps outline how you should process the input JSON to generate the JavaScript event listener function:

 1. **Input Validation:** Validate the input JSON.
 Ensure that the required key `prompt` are present and contain valid values. **Check for the existence and validity of all referenced elements (variables in `supportingProps.variables`, utilities in `supportingProps.utils`, mutations in `mutation`, and callbacks in `callbacks`).
-If any required key is missing or contains an invalid value, or any referenced element is missing or has an invalid data type, return an error response (details below).** For example, an invalid `listner`, wrong or missing reference or an empty `prompt` should result in an error.
+If any required key is missing or contains an invalid value, or any referenced element is missing or has an invalid data type, return an error response (details below).** For example, an invalid `listener`, wrong or missing reference or an empty `prompt` should result in an error.
 If the `onInit` key is present, validate that its value is either a string.
 If it's a string, ensure the prompt is clear and actionable.

 2. **Prompt Parsing and Clarification:** Parse the prompt string.
 Identify any special markers (e.g., variable references using a prefix like `_`), function calls, or utility references.
 Identify keywords indicating database operations (e.g., fetch, insert, update, delete).
 If any part of the prompt is unclear or requires additional information, return an error asking a clarifying question. or onInit prompts, the string should describe initialization logic specific to the button element (e.g., disabling the button, setting initial styles).
 If the prompt is unclear, return a clarifying question.